 Jackson, TN Truck Crashes in Road Construction Zones

 When driving through construction zones, there are usually many indicators to drive at a lower speed and exhibit caution due to the presence of construction workers and the construction work taking place.
 Unfortunately, not all drivers abide by these safety precautions, including truck drivers.
 If truck drivers fail to reduce their speed and use caution while traveling through road construction zones, the accidents that can transpire could be catastrophic and potentially injure many people.
-If you or a loved one has suffered injuries from a truck crash in a road construction zone, the Jackson truck accident attorneys of Nahon, Saharovich & Trotz are ready to discuss your case.
+If you or a loved one has suffered injuries from a truck crash in a road construction zone, the Jackson, TN truck accident attorneys of Nahon, Saharovich & Trotz are ready to discuss your case.
 With more than 30 lawyers and over 120 support staff members, we are the largest plaintiff’s personal injury law firm based in Tennessee.
 Our firm has more than 30 years of experience representing trucking accident victims in Tennessee and throughout the South.
 As a result of our commitment to our clients, we have recovered damages upwards of $1.5 billion on behalf of injured victims and their families through jury verdicts, settlements, and judgments.

 Truck Crashes in Road Construction Zones